-The IMS Global Learning Consortium has vetted the latest version of our open source LMS to follow their standards to issue Open Badges v2.0
+The 1EdTech (previously IMS Global) Learning Consortium has vetted the latest version of our open source LMS to follow their standards to issue Open Badges v2.0

 Open Badges: verifiable digital credentials